nodice73/Java/imagej_plugins/bioact/README.md

 wavelength of light used in acquisition of the form WL[0-9]+.
 WL0 should contain brightfield images.

-An example project can be found at
+An example project folder can be found at
       https://github.com/nodice73/ImageJ/tree/master.
 Download and run the "test_images" folder.